 Our Factoring segment's operating income increased \$56.4 million, or 117.6%.
 Our Factoring segment's operating income for the year ended December 31, 2020 was impacted by \$0.8 million of transaction costs associated with the TFS Acquisition.
 Excluding the TFS Acquisition transaction costs, our Factoring segment's adjusted operating income was \$48.8 million for the year ended December 31, 2020.
-When comparing operating income for the year ended December 31, 2020, adjusted operating income increased \$55.6 million, or 113.9%.
+When comparing operating income for the year ended December 31, 2021 to adjusted operating income for the year ended December 31, 2020, adjusted operating income increased \$55.6 million, or 113.9%.